marskar/biof309_spring2018/README.md

 Course Description
 ------------------

 This course is designed for non-programmers, biologists, or those without specific knowledge of Python to learn how to program.
-Week by week, we will slowly build up your skills and understanding of programming and the Python language.
-There will be in class demonstrations, using [Jupyter Notebooks](http://jupyter-notebook.readthedocs.io/en/latest/examples/Notebook/What%20is%20the%20Jupyter%20Notebook.html), activities to be completed outside of class, mostly using [DataCamp](https://www.datacamp.com), for you to practice and learn at your own pace.
+Week by week, we will slowly build up your skills and understanding of computer programming and the Python programming language.
+There will be in-class demonstrations, using [PyCharm](https://www.jetbrains.com/pycharm/features/) and [Jupyter Notebooks](http://jupyter-notebook.readthedocs.io/en/latest/examples/Notebook/What%20is%20the%20Jupyter%20Notebook.html), and activities to be completed outside of class, using [DataCamp](https://www.datacamp.com), for you to practice and learn at your own pace.

 Learning Objectives
 -------------------